opea-project/docs/examples/ChatQnA/deploy/xeon.md

 :::{tab-item} Pull
 :sync: Pull

-Ifyou decide to pull the docker containers and not build them locally, we can proceed to the next step where all the necessary containers will be pulled in from dockerhub.
+If you decide to pull the docker containers and not build them locally, you can proceed to the next step where all the necessary containers will be pulled in from dockerhub.

 :::